1 Introduction

 This expedition seems to have been a different one from the one to Troy, and shows that the influence of Achilles, who lived in Phthia in Thessaly, extended into Boeotia.

-Tanagra probably did not participate in the Troy Expedition.
+Probably, Tanagra did not participate in the Troy expedition.

-Homer's Catalogue of Ships lists the name Graea among the troops from Boeotia, and there is a theory that the town is another name for Tanagra.
-[272]
+Homer's Catalogue of Ships lists the name of Graea among the troops from Boeotia, and there is a theory that the town is another name for Tanagra.
+[190]

-24 History of Thespiae
+23 History of Thespiae

-24.1.1 Migration from Athens
+23.1.1 Migration from Athens

 In 1275 BC, Teuthras, son of Pandion, the eighth king of Athens, fled from his brother-in-law Aegeus and emigrated to Boeotia, where he founded Thespiae.
 [195]